 How Much Does a Soaking Tub Cost?

-Keep in mind that installation and labor adds to the overall cost.
+Keep in mind when you’re looking at tubs in stores or online that installation and labor adds to the overall cost.

 - For a basic soaking tub that uses your existing plumbing and doesn’t need additional bracing underneath it, you can expect to pay anywhere between $300 and $400 for installation.